The Prince & Me: A Royal Honeymoon

 The Prince & Me: A Royal Honeymoon (also known as The Prince & Me 3 and renamed The Prince & Me 3: Holiday Honeymoon when shown on television) is a 2008 American romantic comedy film, directed by Catherine Cyran, which was released direct-to-video.
 It is a sequel to the 2006 film The Prince & Me 2: The Royal Wedding.
+Kam Heskin reprises her role as Queen Paige Morgan of Denmark, with Chris Geere replacing Luke Mably as King Edvard of Denmark.

 Plot

 At last, the newly crowned King of Denmark, Edvard and his wife/queen, Dr. Paige Morgan, find time to fly to Belavia for their secret honeymoon.
 They spend their Christmas holidays at a ski resort, but as they take a tour of Belavia's natural beauty, Eddie and Paige discover that the evil Prime Minister Polonius has given orders to bulldoze the precious forests to drill for oil.
 Paige and Eddie decide they must do everything they can to save the forest, even if it means putting aside their honeymoon.
 The couple bumps into Paige's ex-boyfriend, Scott, who is a journalist.
 Eddie immediately becomes jealous.
 Even though Eddie suspects Scott cannot be trusted, he and Paige ask Scott for help with the media to try and stop the minister's evil plans.
 Eddie tries to get an audience with the prince of Belavia, but fails, so he and Paige go to the Holiday Ball.
 At dinner, they learn that Polonius put the idea into Prince Georgiev that Eddie gave the order to cut down the forest.
 Luckily, Paige is able to persuade him otherwise into listening.
 After a dance as a means of apology, the prince and Eddie come to a mutual agreement.

 Later, after Scott left the party, it is discovered that he is being controlled by Polonius under paid instruction to spy on the couple.
 Scott tries to back out, but Polonius threatens to expose his intentions to Paige as well as take away his mother's farm.
 Oliver discreetly takes steps to ensure the press conference does not go in Eddie and Paige's favor.
 When all else failed, Oliver spooks the horses into causing a sleigh accident.
 Eddie jumps out into the snow but is rendered unconscious, therefore allowing Oliver to cancel the press conference.
 With less than a day left, Eddie is frustrated with how things were turning out and starts to suspect that Scott is involved.
 Paige chastises Eddie before walking out of their room.
 Eddie goes to a bar and converses with Oliver about the negative circumstances.
 He realizes his foolish behavior and goes to apologize only to pass out from drinking.
 Meanwhile, Scott tries to kiss Paige and says he is sorry he let her go.
 Disgusted, Paige walks away and goes to find Eddie, only to find him drunk having missed his rescheduled conference with Georgiev.
 Little did she know that Polonius had photographic evidence of Scott kissing Paige.